 PLEASE NOTE: The Title IX Coordinator does not lose impartiality solely due to signing a formal complaint.

-A Complainant who files a Formal Complaint may elect, at any time, to address the matter through the Informal Resolution Process (see the Informal Resolution section below).
+A complainant who files a formal complaint may elect, at any time, to address the matter through the informal resolution process (refer to the following section Sexual-Assault Information).

 4. Criminal Reporting Options